 Sponsor and status

-This bill was introduced on March 25, 1987, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 25, 1987, in a previous session of Congress, but it did not receive a vote.

 Representative for Connecticut's 4th congressional district